This tutorial shows how to create, build and debug cygwin-based applications with Visual Studio.

-- Debugging your cygwin-based app with VisualGDB is not much different from debugging normal Windows applications: stepping, watch windows, call stack, memory view and many other features will work as usual.
+- Set a breakpoint on the cout line and start debugging by selecting Debug->Start Debugging or pressing F5.
+Debugging your cygwin-based app with VisualGDB is not much different from debugging normal Windows applications: stepping, watch windows, call stack, memory view and many other features will work as usual.
 VisualGDB will seamlessly control the GDB debugger on behalf of Visual Studio.
 You can also enter GDB commands directly in the GDB Session window.To end debugging, press Shift+F5.

-- You can always customize the GDB-specific properties of your project by right-clicking at it and selecting “VisualGDB Project Properties”.
+- You can always customize the properties of your project by right-clicking at it in Solution Explorer and selecting “VisualGDB Project Properties”.

-- From the properties window you can control GCC/GDB command lines and many advanced parameters.
+- From the properties window you can control build and debug command lines and many advanced parameters.